goksinb/news-app/README.md

     Delete one article by ID (DELETE /articles/:id)

-The app includes rate limiting, form validation, and logging for safety and performance.
+### The app includes rate limiting, form validation, and logging for safety.